THE COMPASSION BANK of WESTWOOD.

 Founded in 2014, the bank is one way to realize Westwood’s purpose as a compassionate community of free religious thought, inviting all people to rest, grow & serve the world.
 As a shared ministry of the congregation, it is available to members, friends & staff of Westwood congregation.

-The Minister and Compassionate Connections Coordinator, as discreet bankers, will access the compassionate offerings on account, when requested by Westwoodians who could use compassionate support & comfort during troubling times.
+The Minister & Compassionate Connections Coordinator, as discreet bankers, access offerings on account when requested or needed by Westwoodians, providing compassionate support & comfort during troubling times.

 Card Crew.
 Folks willing to circulate a card signed by the congregation acknowledging a significant event.
-Then mailing it to our member/friend/staff experiencing a family loss, injury, surgery, hospitalization or confinement.
+Mailed to our member/friend/staff experiencing a family loss, injury, surgery, hospitalization or confinement.

 Handihelps.
 Folks willing to help with a repair or provide advice to Westwoodians for home, garden, auto or technology.

 Special Offers.
 Folks with a unique compassionate offering for someone in the congregation.
-Or folks with a unique need.
+Or folks seeking help with a unique need.